Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Development-Status.md

 > Generally, the changes listed on this page are implemented.
 However, we do not guarantee that this is always the case.
 We would also like to point out that we reserve the right to make small changes to the schedule.
 Thank you for your understanding.
 >{.is-warning}

-> Here are ideas listed which we have already been planned for a patch.
->{.is-info}

 <br>